nokia/danm/README.md

 Events:                  <none>
 ```

-__BE WARNED: DANM stores pretty important information in these API objects.
+__WARNING: DANM stores pretty important information in these API objects.
 Under no circumstances shall a network be deleted, if there are any running Pods still referencing it!__
 __Such action will undoubtedly lead to ruin and DANMation!__
 #### Generally supported DANM API features
 ##### Naming container interfaces